EXPRESSCLUSTER/VMware/iSCSI-cluster.md

 ### Configuring EC

 On ec1, put *exec-md-recovery.pl*, *genw-md.pl*, *genw-remote-node.pl* on the current directory (e.g. `/root`), then run the following commands.
-This makes EC configuration file, copis the scripts to the apropriate directories and edits the script for genw-remote-node, applies the configurtion, then reboots ec1 and 2.
+This makes EC configuration file, copies the scripts to the appropriate directories and edits the script for genw-remote-node, applies the configuration, then reboots ec1 and 2.

 **Note** to edit IP addresses for heartbeat and FIP according to the system.